intel/llvm/sycl/doc/design/CommandGraph.md

 * Prefix - Commands added **before** the graph workload.
 * Suffix - Commands added **after** the graph workload.

-These extra commands operate on L0 event synchronisation primitives, used by the command-list to interact with the external UR wait-list and UR return event required for the enqueue interface.
+These extra commands operate on L0 event synchronization primitives, used by the command-list to interact with the external UR wait-list and UR return event required for the enqueue interface.
 Unlike the graph workload (i.e. commands needed to perform the graph workload) the external UR wait-list and UR return